One Encounter: Learning to Shudder

-All this was on my mind as I moved down the halls of the Fogg, past the Gilbert Stuart portraits (everyone looks like George Washington: old ladies, lapdogs) and through the glass doors of the Busch-Reisinger.
+All this was on my mind as I moved down the halls of the Fogg, past the Gilbert Stuart portraits (everyone in his stuff looks a little bit like George Washington: old ladies, lapdogs) and through the glass doors of the Busch-Reisinger.
 There was some early German neo-classicism right up front, which I liked.
 Disappointingly, I had the same reaction to Käthe Kollwitz that I seem to always have.
 I felt a smudge of the grief she was trying to communicate—who wouldn’t?—but I could not read any deeper.
 I don’t know why.
 The sculpture was too simple, even crude.
 Yes, that’s it, like a child describing grief.
 I knew I was wrong about this but I didn’t know to what degree or how to make it right.

 And the next thing I saw was a Paul Klee.
 It was no Twittering Machine.
 Painted seventeen years later, with Hitler’s war underway, Hot Pursuit uses the language of cave art to shock the viewer with violence.
 Stick-figure animals (and fragments of animals) frame two central figures: on the right, a stick-figure man with a bow and arrow (clearly and perfectly suggested by only three or four brush-strokes) fires straight ahead into what is probably the figure of another man.
 The action is a little confused—these are stick figures—and open to a few interpretations, but in the first shock of looking (I had never seen this painting before) I was frozen in space.

-Discussion of cave art is ripe country for bullshit and the mind moves too quickly for its connections to sound unpretentious, but here is roughly what I thought at the time, translated more coherently and completely than thoughts can be: the figure is red surrounded in red, red of the flushed face, blood…….. standing out against the wall’s blue the cave-artists painted no human murder…….. but they merged man and animal, prey and predator…….. could the second stick figure be part animal?…….. is he also holding a bow…….. yes, they were hunting together…….. that deer in the background is real…….. it was an accident…….. but if it was an accident, why is the killer so red…….. thy brother’s blood a bird above is drawn like a deer only minus legs…….. we’re just like the deer, only our tinker-toys have been arranged differently…….. killers, we are red, flushed…….. is that a broken bicycle in the foreground, or another dead man? (partial, charred, like German photographs of the Allied bombings, like…)…….. the cave walls were not a transcript of the daylight but a dream…….. this is the dream of death…….. and it’s 1939 and they’ll wake to death…….. the killer has hard eyes
+Discussion of cave art is ripe country for bullshit and the mind moves too quickly for its associations to sound unpretentious, but here is roughly what I thought at the time, translated more coherently and completely than quick thoughts can be: the figure is red surrounded in red, red of the flushed face, blood…….. standing out against the wall’s blue the cave-artists painted no human murder…….. but they merged man and animal, prey and predator…….. could the second stick figure be part animal?…….. is he also holding a bow…….. yes, they were hunting together…….. that deer in the background is real…….. it was an accident…….. but if it was an accident, why is the killer so red…….. thy brother’s blood a bird above is drawn like a deer only minus legs…….. we’re just like the deer, only our tinker-toys have been arranged differently…….. killers, we are red, flushed…….. is that a broken bicycle in the foreground, or another dead man? (partial, charred, like German photographs of the Allied bombings, like…)…….. the cave walls were not a transcript of the daylight but a dream…….. this is the dream of death…….. and it’s 1939 and they’ll wake to death…….. the killer has hard eyes

-It was late 2007, and if I’d been slapped in the face, I couldn’t have been more taken aback.
+It was late 2007, and if I’d been slapped in the face, I couldn’t have been more awake.
 But it’s wrong to say a successful work of art acts on the viewer like a slap in the face—it acts like a slap you automatically assent to … and one that shocks but doesn’t pass away.
-Klee here had solidified some of my thinking about violence, about the imagined past, about our relationship to the natural world; by deliberately limiting his vocabulary he’d made it real and affecting.
+Klee here had solidified some of my thinking about violence, about the imagined past, about our relationship to the natural world; by deliberately limiting his vocabulary he’d made it affecting.
 I’ve seen reproductions of Gentileschi’s Judith Slaying Holofernes my whole life, but it has never made me think deeply about violence, only about character—the individual human characters of his subjects.
 Klee’s Hot Pursuit embodied everything I thought I couldn’t connect with: it was unbeautiful, violent, crude; but by breaking his language down to a few slashes (cunningly, and cunningly blending color), Klee had brought me to the uncanny, made me uncomfortably at home.